X

 8. Encourage strong strawberry plants

-• Remove runners from plants immediately to keep energy in plants.
-If desired, pot up runners with potting soil and keep them well-watered while they develop roots.
+• If desired, pot up runners with potting soil and keep them well-watered while they develop roots.

 • After 3-4 years, harvests may diminish.
 At this time, it’s best to remove old strawberry plants and begin again with new crowns from the nursery in a different location (avoid locations where strawberries, raspberries, tomatoes, or potatoes grew previously).

 Birds: Use barrier methods.
-Add cloches and netting.
+Add cloches and tulle.
 Pick fruit immediately when ripe.

-Pill Bugs: Grow strawberries in containers.
+Pill Bugs: Grow strawberries in containers, grow bags, or a GreenStalk vertical planter (discount applied at checkout).
 Straw mulch keeps fruit off of dirt and away from bugs.
 Use strawberry supports to lift strawberries up off the ground.
-This garden hack also helps manage pill bugs.
+Read this blog post for other pill bug control methods.

 Pick rotting berries off the plant and discard.
 Leave caps of berries attached until just before eating.
 Use harvested strawberries as soon as possible.

-It is difficult but not impossible to grow strawberries in Arizona.
+It can be difficult, but growing strawberries in the garden in Arizona is not impossible.
 If you decide to grow strawberries in the low desert of Arizona, here are a few additional tips to keep in mind:

 • You may need to plant new plants each year.
-Arizona summers are very hard on strawberry plants and they often die.
+Arizona summers are tough on strawberry plants, and they often die.

 • Mulch strawberries well.